+- Low strength

+- Not weather resistant

+- High risk process

-- Very long process on site - Weather protection needed during construction - Sustainable credentials partially compromised by addition of cement based stabilisers - Raw material may need to be imported from another area
+- Extremely long process on site

+- Raw material may need to be imported from another area

 RAMMED EARTH - UNSTABILISED

 - The feasibility of a rammed earth structure may hinge on whether the local earth available on site is suitable.
 Assess this by survey and compression test first. - Weather protection during construction and when complete is essential.
 May involve temporary structure.
 Structure should have "a good pair of boots and a hat." - Protracted curing period.
 Commercial scale walls may extend site works by up to 6 months. - Consider making the formwork due to cost of hiring. - Collapse during construction is a very real possibility - Rain or water incursion (from leaks or flooding) will erode the material. - Limited number of practitioners (one!) reduce commercial and technical options.